effectivecore/core/readme.md

 of one key or value will be highlighted in "git diff" with just one line.
 Also, this format significantly speeds up parsing the files.

-Below is given an example of *.data file.
+Below is given an example of "*.data" file.

     demo
       object_1|class_name